Deirror/templette/README.md

 Description
 -

-Conveniet and aimed at ease of use front-end UI framework, using Go's HTML templating lib(Templ)
+Conveniet and aimed at ease of use front-end UI toolkit, using Go's HTML templating lib(Templ)